PockyBum522/simple-serial-logger-gui/README.md

 * Logging with: Spaces as separator, commas as separator, both, none
 * Logging newline characters or not

+* Newline detection: On '\n'
+* Newline detection: On custom decimal value

 # What doesn't work

 * Everything else